OSobky/speech-recognition-AWS/README.md

 some of the challenges faced in the deployment of ML models to microcontrollers by using microcontroller libraries.
-We will build an end-to-end ML solution which will showcase the whole ML pipeline from collecting and preprocessing data to building a model using AWS Infrastructure and then deploying the created model to a microcontroller.
+We will build an end-to-end ML solution which will showcase the whole ML pipeline from collecting and preprocessing data to building a model using AWS SageMaker and then deploying the created model to a microcontroller.